GEOSITES

 It is also useful soapstone from Lykling in Mostrakyrkja, built approx. 1100, but then as botnsville under the coffin wall as well as some places in the wall itself.
 It is uncertain whether Mostrakyrkja was built before or after the medieval churches in Bergen (Korskirken, Domkirken, Mariakirken and Nonneseter Kloster).

-No source tells us today who drove the quarry here in the Middle Ages.
-It may be our local workforce that has learned the technique abroad or from foreigners, perhaps in connection with the construction of Mostrakyrkja.
-If you walk over the ground and towards the rock wall on Austavindshaugen today, you will find piles of rejections from the production.
-In the rock wall you will soon see a number of blocks that stand as large Lego bricks, more or less ready for wedging.
-If you listen carefully on a quiet evening, you may still hear hammering, laughter and talking… And by the quays along the beach you may see the sailing ships lying with busy gangways outside.
-There was guaranteed to be a lot of life here in the 12th and 14th centuries!
+There are no sources today that tell us who operated the quarry here in the Middle Ages.
+It may have been local labourers who learned the technique abroad or from foreigners, perhaps in connection with the construction of Mostra Church.
+If you walk over the hill and along the rock face of Austavindshaugen today, you will come across piles of waste from the production.
+In the rock face you will notice that a number of blocks stand like large Lego bricks, more or less ready to be chiselled out.
+If you listen carefully on a quiet evening, you might still be able to hear the hammering, laughing and chatting...
+And at the jetties along the beach, you might be able to make out the sailing ships with the busy jetties outside.
+In the 12th to 13th centuries there was certainly a lot of hustle and bustle here!

-Soapstone is the softest rock we have, and is a metamorphic rock that mainly consists of the mineral talc with varying amounts of chlorite and amphibole.
-It is very heat resistant and soft.
+Soapstone is the softest rock we have, and is a metamorphic rock consisting mainly of the mineral talc with varying amounts of chlorite and amphibole.
+It is very heat-resistant.

 The professional community is on sight experience in the soapstone quarry at Lykling.